bsikar/bsikar/README.md

 <h1>Hi there, I'm Brighton</h1>

 <h2>About Me</h2>
 Hi, I'm Brighton Sikarskie, a passionate self-taught programmer from America who is interested in aerospace, os-dev, and improving my skills.
 As of writing this (2021), I am a senior in high school.
-I plan on majoring in computer science at either Texas ATM or University of Texas at Austin.
+I plan on majoring in computer science at either Texas A&M or University of Texas at Austin.

 <h2>Active Projects</h2>